MaplePHP/MaplePHP/README.md

 *More comprehensive guide will come on router and middlewares*

 ### 3. Add services to provider
-There is a couple of ways to use the **Dependency injector** to get simple automatic connection and access a services in your controllers and service in service, the Dependency injector will resolve it all for you and without creating duplicate instances!
+Utilize the Dependency Injector for seamless and efficient connection and access to services in controllers and services in services, and so on.
+It effortlessly resolves dependencies, preventing the creation of duplicate instances.
 1. Add them to ”configs/providers.php” services here should be accessible by the whole application.
 ```php
 return [